winslet/composer/packages/composer-website/jekylldocs/applications/web.md

 ### 6. Generate the Angular application

 The Angular application requires the rest server to be running to connect to the Fabric instance.
 Make sure you have the REST server running in the background when doing this.
+You will also need to be in the same directory as your .BNA file when running Yo.

 ```bash
 yo hyperledger-composer